nktnlx/data_analysis_portfolio/README.md

 ## About

 Hi, I'm Alex!
 I have a technical background and hold a Master of Science (M.S.) degree in geoscience (Saint Petersburg Mining University), majoring in Seismic Data Processing and Analysis.
 I had worked for 12 years in geoscience playing roles as Data Processing Engineer, Head of Department and CTO in a technological startup.
 Now I'm in transition to Data Analytics and Data Science because the world of data is not limited only to geoscience and I find myself being constantly fascinated by insights Data can reveal.
+I have recently achieved the 7th place at the open Data Analyst 2021 competition held by [Career Factory](https://contest.careerfactory.ru/contest_inside/1618853698875x612895580932538400)
 <br>
 This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
 <br>